-- The measure developer can select one PROM that is singularly well suited to collect data for the PRO-PM (e.g., a PROM with multiple validated translations). - The measure developer can tailor the PRO-PM specification to the data structure, scoring, and cut points (i.e., markers that indicate the need to screen for a diagnosis or provide treatment) of a single PROM, potentially resulting in a more straightforward development process. - The measure steward's maintenance of a single-PROM performance measure is typically less burdensome. - A many-to-one relationship between the PROM and PRO-PM: - Clinical settings have increased autonomy to implement the PROM that best meets their population and business needs (e.g., PROMs that are culturally sensitive and translated into languages that are most relevant to the patient population or PROMs that are free versus those with a licensing cost). - The measure developer has the flexibility to create a PRO-PM that collects data from different instruments that measure the same underlying domain (e.g., HRQoL, symptoms and symptom burden, or health functioning); however, a crosswalk must exist or be developed to ensure the different PROMs consistently assess quality (e.g., harmonized cut points and scoring).
+- The measure developer can select one PROM that is singularly well suited to collect data for the PRO-PM (e.g., a PROM with multiple validated translations). - The measure developer can tailor the PRO-PM specification to the data structure, scoring, and cut points (i.e., markers that indicate clinically meaningful change) of a single PROM, potentially resulting in a more straightforward development process. - The measure steward's maintenance of a single-PROM performance measure is typically less burdensome. - A PRO-PM that can utilize data from multiple, different PROMs: - Clinical settings have increased autonomy to implement the PROM that best meets their population and business needs (e.g., PROMs that are culturally sensitive and translated into languages that are most relevant to the patient population or PROMs that are free versus those with a licensing cost). - The measure developer has the flexibility to create a PRO-PM that collects data from different instruments that measure the same underlying domain (e.g., HRQoL, symptoms and symptom burden, or health functioning); however, a reliable and valid crosswalk must exist or be developed to ensure the different PROMs consistently assess outcomes (e.g., harmonized cut points and scoring).